-G Suite for Education is a set of cloud-based tools that enable educators and students to work together online.
+G Suite for Education is a set of cloud-based tools that enables educators and students to work together online.
 This version of G Suite includes all the core Google apps such as Gmail and Google Docs, with the addition of some school-oriented tools such as Google Classroom.
-If you work in an education setting, G Suite for Education will not cost you a cent — and Google has pledged that it will remain free forever.
+If you work in an education setting, G Suite for Education won’t cost you a cent — and Google has pledged that it will remain free forever.

-G Suite changes the way that educators communicate, collaborate, and teach while preparing students to learn in the same way they will one day work — online.
-From kindergartens to research universities, over 90 million people around the world are already using G Suite for Education to teach, study or manage faculty and students.
+G Suite changes the way that educators communicate, collaborate, and teach.
+Importantly, it also prepares students to learn in the same way they will one day work — online.
+From kindergartens to research universities, over 90 million people around the world are already using G Suite for Education to teach, study, or manage faculty and students.

-As more schools and colleges switch to operating remotely, with teachers and students both working from home, G Suite for Education is becoming an indispensable toolset.
-This ensures the continuity of education delivery.
+As more schools and colleges start to operate remotely, with teachers and students both working from home, online education has become more prevalent than ever.
+As a result, G Suite for Education has become an indispensable toolset to deal with this challenge.
 When you’re teaching or running courses remotely, G Suite helps you build a virtual communication and collaboration environment to replace real-life interaction.

 Which apps are included and what can I do with them?

 If you’re not familiar with G Suite, all the apps are cloud-based and accessible from any device.
 This means you access them over the internet with a login password, rather than installing software onto your computer.
 You can share documents with other users and collaborate in the same file at the same time.
-On top of that, all changes are updated automatically, giving you real-time information.
+On top of that, all changes are updated automatically in real-time.

 Gmail allows schools to use their own domain to create email accounts for users.
 It’s secure and easy to carry out searches and create archives.
-The administrator can access all email accounts which can be useful when monitoring or controlling student email.
+The administrator can access all email accounts, which is useful for monitoring or controlling student email.

-Calendar lets you schedule and share meetings and events, as well as receive and send reminders to colleagues and students.
+Google Calendar lets you schedule meetings, share events, and send reminders to colleagues and students.
 You can also create multiple calendars, e.g. a personal calendar, a classroom calendar, and a faculty calendar.

-Sheets is Google’s own spreadsheet software for recording data and crunching numbers.
+Google Sheets is Google’s own spreadsheet software for recording data and crunching numbers.
 It’s a great tool for administrators to track school data and trends.
-Using Sheets in the classroom especially helps teach students valuable data management skills.
+Likewise, using Sheets in the classroom can help teach students valuable data management skills.
 It works like Excel, but it’s totally cloud-based with a very user-friendly design.

-Classroom is a digital learning environment where instructors can set assignments, communicate with students and grade work.
+Google Classroom is a digital learning environment where instructors can set assignments, communicate with students, and grade work.

-Sites lets you or your students create a simple website to host materials, curriculum or projects — without any web design or coding skills.
+Google Sites lets you or your students create a simple website to host materials, curriculum, or projects — without any web design or coding skills.

-Groups lets you share class handouts, materials, and links with students, parents and other teachers.
+Google Groups enables you to share class handouts, materials, and links with students, parents, and other teachers.
 It’s also useful for sending email announcements to parents.

 How secure is G Suite for Education?

 G Suite for Education is designed to meet the security standards required of schools.
-Moreover, Google’s advanced settings give you control over your data.
+On top of that, Google’s advanced settings give you personal control over your data.

-- Data Loss Protection helps to ensure that important data is saved.
+- Data Loss Protection helps ensure that important data is saved.

-- No ads.
-G Suite for Education’s core services do not contain advertising and student data from primary and secondary students is not used for targeted ad profiling.
+- No ads: G Suite for Education’s core services do not contain advertising.
+In addition, student data from primary and secondary students is not used for targeted ad profiling.

 - Compliant with legislation.
-G Suite for Education meets FERPA, COPPA and data protections standards.
+G Suite for Education meets FERPA, COPPA, and data protection standards.

 - Student Protection helps keep young people safe online.
 This means that administrators can set controls and create reports to monitor interactions online.
-You can block certain keywords pertaining to violence or inappropriate conversations then notify the admin when used by students.
+You can block certain keywords pertaining to violence or inappropriate conversations.

 If you work in a large institution and need more advanced privacy and security controls, you may want to pay for the Enterprise edition.
 This is an upgraded version of G Suite for Education with enhanced security options.